-The project also encourages students of LN 122 Spanish Language and Society to leave the classroom and go out into the streets of London to meet the Spanish speakers who live here.
-The students listen to their stories, observe and analyse their presence in – and impact on – the city, and reflect on the linguistic diversity of this multilingual context.
+The project also encourages students to leave the classroom and go out into the streets of London to meet the Spanish speakers who live here.
+The students listen to their stories, observe and analyze their presence in – and impact on – the city, and reflect on the linguistic diversity of this multilingual context.

 This blog is a publication platform for the project.
-Here you will find 4 sections:
+Here you will find:

 - Web Journeys which is a collection of webpages, compiled by students and the teacher, about the Spanish-speaking communities and the Spanish language in London.